LinkedIn data

 The relative AI skills penetration by country and industry provides an in-depth sectoral decomposition of AI skill penetration across industries and sample countries.

-Interpretation: A country’s relative AI skill penetration rate of 2 in the education sector means that the average penetration of AI skills in that country is two times the benchmark average across the same set of occupations in that sector.
+Interpretation: A country’s relative AI skill penetration rate of 2 in the education sector means that the average penetration of AI skills in that country is two times the global average across the same set of occupations in that sector.

 Relative AI skills penetration by gender